 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-1) Purchase an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which uses the approved air conditioner refrigerant.

-3) Keep using recycled R22 until 2020.
+3) Continue to use recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Fras-Air/General Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Fras-Air/General Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!